gitdeath/jellyfin-rffmpeg-swarm/README.md

 A key feature of this project is the NFS server running *inside* the `jellyfin-server` container.
 This is a deliberate design choice to solve a critical problem in distributed transcoding.

 -   **Why it's necessary**: When a worker transcodes a file, it writes temporary chunks and the final output to a specific path (e.g., `/transcodes/xyz.ts`).
 The main Jellyfin server must then be able to read from that *exact same path* to serve the file to the client.
 By having the server export `/transcodes` and `/cache`, we guarantee that both the server and all workers share a consistent, writable view of these directories.
+-   **Performance**: For optimal performance, the `/transcodes` and `/cache` directories on the host running the `jellyfin-server` should be located on a fast, local SSD.
+This changes the I/O pattern for transcoded data from a costly "read from NAS, write to NAS, read from NAS" cycle to a much more efficient "read from NAS, write to local SSD, read from local SSD" workflow.
+This significantly reduces I/O load on your primary storage array.
 -   **Elevated Privileges**: Mounting an NFS share from within a container requires elevated privileges.
 This is why the `transcode-worker` service needs `cap_add: [SYS_ADMIN]` in the compose file.
 This allows it to run `mount -a` and connect to the server's exports.
 -   **Troubleshooting**: If workers fail to start, check their logs for `mount` errors.
 This usually indicates a problem with network connectivity to the server container or a lack of `SYS_ADMIN` capability.